Pope Pius VI: The priest

-Cardinalate
+The cardinal

 Braschi was a conscientious administrator, which was not good news for some.
 The latter managed to convince Pope Clement XIV to curb his zeal by promoting him to the cardinalate and accordingly on 26 April 1773 he was made Cardinal-Priest of Sant'Onofrio.
 For a brief period of time this rendered him innocuous to the less scrupulous.
-Left without any specific task, he retired to the Abbey of Subiaco, of which he was commendatory abbot.
+Left without any specific task, Braschi retired to the Abbey of Saint Scholastica, Subiaco, of which he was commendatory abbot.

 Papacy

 Papal election

 Pope Clement XIV died in 1774 and in the ensuing conclave to choose a successor, Spain, France and Portugal dropped all objections to the election of Braschi, who was one of the more moderate opponents of the anti-Jesuit stance of the late pope.